oar-team/cigri/doc/documentation/doc_modules.rst

 This module is dedicated to launching jobs on the clusters.
 It reads the jobs to launch from the database table *jobs_to_launch* and submits them to the API lib.
+It runs asynchronously, forked as one daemon for each cluster.
+Each runner waits for jobs and submit to the cluster it is responsible of.
+It submits the jobs as fast as it can but waits as soon as there's a waiting job.
+So, it has to check for the status of it's own jobs.
+An optimization algorithm tries to submit several jobs at a time (as oar array jobs) if the cluster "eats" the jobs quick enough.

 Nikita
 ------